InQBarna/iqb-tech-blog/_posts/2024-09-05-swift-ios-apps-single-entry-point-for-action-when-events.markdown

 ---

 Designing the business logic of a Swift iOS application around a single entry point can greatly simplify how actions are managed.
-This approach helps structure code for better testing, logging, crash reporting, and overall maintainability.
+This approach helps structure code for better testing, logging, reporting, and overall maintainability.
 By modeling side effects separately, you ensure a clean separation of concerns, enhancing the predictability and scalability of your app’s architecture.

 ### **Why Use a Single Entry Point for Actions?**